neuralmagic/docs/src/content/tasks/text-generation/inference.md

 #### **Example Usage**

-Here's a quick example configuring some of these arguments:
+Here's a quick example using some of these arguments:

 ```python
 from deepsparse import Pipeline